ngocanh/docker-compose-collection/README.md

 ### Quick Start
 1. You've to be signed in with your _Docker ID_ - if you don't have you can register for free.

-    Though Hana XE free of charge the docker image is distributed through the commercial docker hub, that's why you've to be logged in.
+    Though Hana XE is free of charge the docker image is distributed through the commercial docker hub, that's why you've to be logged in.
 2. Start up Hana XE DB service
     ```
     docker-compose -f dcc.hana-xe.tmpl.yml up